The situation

 • Outline & Detailed Design Development, with consultation from the Environment Agency and Natural England

-• Preparation of all permit applications and assessments following extensive pre-application advice.
+• Submitted all permit applications and assessments following extensive pre-application advice.

 We're engaging with local landowners and residents to gain their feedback and knowledge of the local area to develop the plan and inform the design.